knative/docs/serving/README.md

 ## Getting Started

 To get started with Serving, check out one of the [hello world](samples/) sample projects.
-These projects use the `Service` resource, which manage all the details for you.
+These projects use the `Service` resource, which manages all the details for you.

 With the `Service` resource, a deployed service will automatically have a matching route and configuration created.
 Each time the `Service` is updated, a new revision will be